-CEA produces a self-study for each Study Center on a fixed schedule, followed by a rigorous on-site team review conducted by UNH, which from 2011 includes an external evaluator.
+CEA produces a self-study for each Study Abroad Center on a fixed schedule, followed by a rigorous on-site team review conducted by UNH and utilizing (as of 2011) an external evaluator.

-In partnership with the Study Centers in Italy and Spain, UNH is a member of the Association of American University Programs in Italy (AACUPI), and of the Association of North American University Programs in Spain (APUNE).
+In partnership with CEA Study Abroad Centers in Italy and Spain, UNH is a member of the Association of American University Programs in Italy (AACUPI) and the Association of North American University Programs in Spain (APUNE).

-UNH is proud of its partnership with CEA Study Abroad, and pleased to extend the academic rigor of our West Haven, Connecticut campus to the CEA Study Centers, a special manifestation of UNH’s global reach that benefits all students.
+UNH is proud of its partnership with CEA, and pleased to extend the academic rigor of our West Haven, Connecticut campus to CEA Study Abroad Centers, a special manifestation of UNH’s global reach that benefits all students.
 For more information about the UNH/CEA partnership and CEA’s study abroad programs, please visit the CEA website.